 If you're looking for a quicker version, you can also just use pre-seasoned ground sausage from the store.
 Most stores have plenty of options for a breakfast sausage blend.
 I really like Hempler's Mild Italian Sausage or Hempler's Breakfast Sausage.
 They don't have added sugar in their sausage which is why I have always made mine from scratch.
 Check your labels!
 There does not need to be sugar in your meat.

-How to Cook and Eat a Scotch Egg
+How to Cook and Eat

 When you go to cook the scotch eggs in the oven, make sure that you keep an eye on them!
 You want the meat to be just cooked, not over done.
 If you use 1 pound of meat per 4 eggs, then it's going to be a fairly thin layer.
 I usually check mine after 10 minutes and see if it needs to go a bit longer.
 This could vary depending on the kind of meat you use as well, and if you use a drier meat like chicken or turkey it'll be especially important to not over cook them.